petergridge/Irrigation-V5/README.md

 Setting *water_adjustment* attribute allows a factor to be applied to the watering time.
 * If the factor is 0 no watering will occur
-* If the factor is 0.5 watering will run for only half the configured watering time/volume.
+* If the factor is 0.5 watering will run for only half (50%) the configured watering time/volume.
 Wait and repeat attributes are unaffected.
-* A factor of 1.1 could also be used to apply 10% more water if required.
+* A factor of 1.1 could also be used to apply 110% of the water defined watering.

 ### Interlock